William Lamb Picknell: Life and career

 Born in Hinesburg, Vermont, William was the son of Ellen Maria Upham and the Reverend William Lamb Picknell, a Baptist minister, both of New England families.
-In July, 1868, the summer following his father's death, the Picknell family moved to Chelsea, Massachusetts.
+William had a younger brother named George W. Picknell, who was born in 1864.
+In July 1868, the summer following his father's death, the Picknell family moved to Chelsea, Massachusetts.

-He began his career by working in a Boston frame shop.
-In 1872, he travelled to Europe where he trained with Jean-Léon Gérôme in Rome (1874–75) and also received some informal training from Robert Wylie in Brittany.
+He began his career by working in a frame shop while living with relatives in Boston, where he took lessons from George Loring Brown.
+In 1872, he travelled to Europe where he trained with George Inness in Rome (alongside the master's son and Douglas Volk) and Jean-Léon Gérôme in Paris (1874–75), and also received some informal training from Robert Wylie in Brittany.
+Inspired by the gardens and artist colonies at Pont-Aven and Concarneau, Picknell and friend Hugh Bolton Jones founded a similar botanical artist's colony called "Squam" at Annisquam, Massachusetts on the leeward side of Cape Ann.
+The colony was thriving in the 1890s with Emil Carlsen and Robert Vonnoh in residence.

-Throughout the 1880s, he primarily lived Waltham, Massachusetts, but frequently travelled abroad; spending two winters in England and also visiting other parts of the US, including Florida and California.
+Throughout the 1880s, he lived primarily in Waltham, Massachusetts, but frequently travelled abroad, spending two winters in England and also visiting other parts of the US, including Florida and California.
+He married Gertrude Powers in 1889 and the couple had one child.
 He was living at Moret-sur-Loing, on the edge of the Forest of Fontainebleau, for most of the 1890s, but often spent the winters in the south of France.
-He returned to Massachusetts in 1897.
+He returned to Massachusetts in 1897 following the death of his only child.
 He died of heart failure in Marblehead on August 8, 1897.

+A memorial exhibition of his life work was held the next year in the Museum of Fine Arts, Boston.
+In 1900, Fifth Avenue Art Galleries sold 60 of his paintings for a total of $16,595, approx. $620,000 in 2024.
+In 2006, his "Vue de Provence" sold at Sotheby's for $45,000, and other works routinely sell for over $20,000.